MileHacker Logo

 Cultural Festivals

 Eid al-Fitr (开斋节), marking the end of Ramadan, is the most significant festival for the Hui community.
-Dates vary annually.
+The dates are not fixed annually.
 It involves celebrations, special foods (Youxiang), and family gatherings.

 National Holidays

-Independence Day (国庆节) and Chinese New Year (春节) are key national holidays.
+Independence Day (国庆节) and From china New Year (春节) are key bank holidays.
 These involve nationwide celebrations plus majorly impact travel logistics due to high domestic tourism.

 Communication